What is an S Corporation? Tax benefits explained

 Extra discipline

-Adopting corporate structures and processes can support more strategic decision making.
+Adopting clear corporate structures and processes can help you make more strategic decisions.
 The discipline of defined responsibilities, board meetings and reporting can help a business mature.

 Extra admin